A BROKEN HEART AND A BROKEN SPIRIT

 radio programs.
 She was sick, heartbroken, filled with demons and crying

 out for help.
-She had been married three times and had two children.
+She had been married twice with two children.
 She

 was raised in a Christian home but never had been born again.
-As a young
+She got into

-goes on and on and after many years of living in sin, disguised as a
+After many years of living in sin disguised as a

 Christian, she was finally able to come to a saving knowledge in Christ